Cezary-Androsiuk/Deterministic_Automaton_Visualizer/README.md

 # Deterministic Automaton Visualizer

 ## About
-DAV is a program that illustrates the steps of verifying whether a word belongs to the alphabet.
+DAV is a program that illustrates the steps of verifying whether a word belongs to the alphabet, for the university.

 ## Description
 This program was created as part of completing the university course 'Elements of Automata Theory and Formal Languages.'
 It visualizes whether a word belongs to the alphabet composed of the letters [a, b] and whether it ends with the combination 'bbaa.'
 DAV was developed using the Qt framework for the C++ language.
 The visual aspects are handled by the QML language and a significant amount of JavaScript.
 The program is cross-platform, but the repository includes an executable file (along with all the required files) for the Windows operating system.